reyne-d/pytorch-agent/README.md

 # Introduction
-git init It is inspired by [Tensorflow.Estimator](https://github.com/tensorflow/estimator) and is a simplified pytorch-based version.
+Pytorch Agent is a high-level API that simplifies deep learning programming.
+It is inspired by [Tensorflow.Estimator](https://github.com/tensorflow/estimator) and is a simplified pytorch-based version.

 Agent encapsulated training, evaluation and prediction to support implement new algorithms quickly.
 It implements hook mechanism to provide secure injection and provide predefined hooks.